dof-dss/architecture-blog/source/blog/2020-07-01-api-gateway-launch.html.markdown

 #### Measurement and monitoring

-- **Metrics Collection**: Since all requests are funneled through the API gateway, it’s the ideal place to collect analytics.
+- **Metrics Collection**: Since all requests are funnelled through the API gateway, it’s the ideal place to collect analytics.
 An API gateway can, for example, measure how many requests a user is making or how many requests are being relayed to a particular microservices.
 This also allows API gateways to be used for rate limiting: if a user is sending too many requests, the gateway can reject them instead of passing them on to one of the services.

 #### Better support for end users